About

 precision machining the flue

-While my typical flute is based on the standard pentatonic minor scale, I also strive for a chromatic flute ideally capable of well over an octave of reliable, predictable semitones, all possible from the 6 holes (with the lesser-common notes using, to me, the most intuitive cross-fingerings possible).
+While my typical flute is based on the standard pentatonic minor scale, I also strive for as chromatic of a flute as possible, ideally capable of well over an octave of reliable, predictable semitones, all possible from the 6 holes (with the lesser-common notes using, to me, the most intuitive cross-fingerings possible).
 There should be virtually no hissing sound or excess “airiness”, and very controlled overblow (ability to blow harder than some flutes allow, before cracking into a higher note from excess pressure).
 Some of these things were accomplished with Edward Kort’s Woodwind Instrument Designer software whereas others required advice, trial and error, and/or a little muscle memory with the hand-tooling.

 See that mouthpiece being turned along with the rest of the flute, made of different woods ?